 Dig a hole the same depth as the pot or sleeve, and twice the width of the roots.

 Protection from gophers

 Fig trees are especially attractive to gophers and in our video we used one of our Root Guard Gopher Baskets to stop gophers from reaching the tree roots.

 Gently ease the tree from its sleeve or pot and check the roots.
 Cut off any dead roots, and loosen any that are wrapping around the root ball.

 If there is a graft union site on the trunk, turn it to face north-east, away from harsh sunlight.

 Place the tree in the hole and back fill with the original soil, adjusting the trunk to keep it at the right planting height.
 Most fruit trees should be planted so the trunk soil line is planted at the same soil level as they were pot.
-A fig tree is an exception.
-It should be planted 2 to 4 inches deeper than it was in the pot as shown in our video.

 Check with your local Master Gardeners or Farm Advisor about any chronic soil issues in your area.
 In Nevada County the soil is low in phosphorus so we usually add rock phosphate at planting time.
 Otherwise, do not add fertilizer to the planting hole.